osdc/blog/src/pages/custom-ubuntu-live-cd/index.md

 date: 2018-09-14T18:12:36+05:30
 ---

-This BLOG is about making a live CD/DVD from the main system on your hard drive.
-This is useful if you want to build a clean live CD, or if you want to build a minimal rescue cd.
+This blog is about making a live CD/DVD from the main system on your hard drive.
+This is useful if you want to build a clean live CD, or if you want to build a minimal rescue CD.
 We used it to create a beginner friendly wargame to introduce **Linux** to everyone.
-The theame was similar to that of [Bandit](http://overthewire.org/wargames/bandit) with very elementary linux commands and only 11 levels.
+The theame was similar to that of [Bandit](http://overthewire.org/wargames/bandit) with very elementary Linux commands and only 11 levels.

 **If interested can download the .iso from [here](https://drive.google.com/open?id=1AkpUmuFQIl4HccCu2H4BLF3XqLJbffUP) and play**